Top 5 Largest Desalination Plants in UAE

 The desalination plant strategy in the UAE includes building a solar-based plant in Abu Dhabi, in collaboration with DEWA.
 It is expected to be built in Ras AL Khaimah and produce 22 MIGD of water per day with only 20 Megawatts of power.

-Top Largest Desalination Plants In UAE (Based on Project Cost)
+List of Top Largest Desalination Plants in UAE (Based on Project Cost)

 Project Name